pharringtonp19/pharringtonp19.github.io/content/about/index.md

   My research and teaching focuses on the Economics of housing and homelessness.
 I teach an undergraduate seminar course on the topic.
 And my research applies deep-learning techniques to better assess the effects of policies like the "Right to Counsel" in eviction cases ([Job Market Paper](https://github.com/pharringtonp19/papers/blob/main/The_Right_to_Counsel_at_Scale_latest.pdf)).

-  I am also interested in programming, causal inference, and probability, and have taught most of an [introductory analytics](https://pharringtonp19.github.io/business-analytics/) class on these concepts.
+  I am also interested in programming, causal inference, and probability, and have taught an [introductory analytics](https://pharringtonp19.github.io/business-analytics/) class on these concepts.

   To get in contact, email me at patrick.h.power@yale.edu or ppower@fas.harvard.edu